medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 #### 5.3.1 Scope and Usage

-This profile describes the Organization resource that **shall** be used in all MedCom FHIR Messages.
-MedComMessagingOrganization inherits from MedComCoreOrganization as it **shall** include both a SOR and EAN/GLN identifier.
-MedComMessagingOrganization **shall** be used to describe the sender and receiver organizations of all MedCom FHIR Messages.
+This profile describes the Organization resource that **SHALL** be used in all MedCom FHIR Messages.
+MedComMessagingOrganization inherits from MedComCoreOrganization as it **SHALL** include both a SOR and EAN/GLN identifier.
+MedComMessagingOrganization **SHALL** be used to describe the sender and receiver organizations of all MedCom FHIR Messages.

 <br>